Mmabiaa/AgroBridge/README.md

 An AI-powered agricultural hub that connects farmers, buyers, NGOs, and government organizations in a unified ecosystem to modernize farming practices and improve agricultural outcomes across Africa.

+---

+## 🚨 What's New (2024)
+- **Advanced Voice Interaction:**
+  - Voice navigation, hands-free commands, and speech-to-text chat.
+  - Audio-recorded questions get automatic spoken answers (TTS) plus chatbot reply.
+  - Punctuation-insensitive Q&A: "hello." and "hello" are matched the same.
+  - Local language support and large, touch-friendly UI for farmers.
+- **Robust Q&A Matching:**
+  - All user questions are matched to the knowledge base with punctuation and case ignored.
+  - If no match, fallback to smart AI chatbot.
+- **Accessibility:**
+  - Large buttons, clear text, and mobile-first design for easy use in the field.
+  - Multi-language and voice-first for non-literate users.
+- **Seamless Voice-to-Chat:**
+  - Voice navigation and chat are fully integrated.
+  - Speech-to-text lets users review/edit before sending.
+  - Only audio-recorded questions get automatic TTS answers.

+---

 ## 🚀 Project Overview

 AgroBridge is a comprehensive "super app" for agriculture that combines IoT, AI, blockchain, and social networking to create a complete ecosystem for modern farming.
 The platform is designed with mobile-first optimization and local language support, recognizing that most users will access it via smartphones.